blackuy/react-native-twilio-video-webrtc/README.md

 **Compliance Requirement:** All users must include the full text of the MIT License, including the copyright notice and permission notice, in any copies or substantial portions of the Software.

-**Commercial Use:** Commercial entities using this software please ensure compliance with the license terms.
+**Commercial Use:** Commercial entities using this software please ensure compliance with the license terms and proper attribution.

 **Consequences of Violation:** Failure to comply with the MIT License constitutes copyright infringement and may result in legal action, including injunctions and monetary damages.
 Please ensure to respect the open source project.